elastic/opentelemetry/docs/collector-components.md

 - [Exporters](collector-components.md#exporters): Send data to the backends or destinations.
 - [Extensions](collector-components.md#extensions): Provide additional functionalities and capabilities.

-The default configurations of the Elastic Distribution for the OpenTelemetry (EDOT) Collector follows these flows:
+The default configurations of the Elastic Distribution of the OpenTelemetry (EDOT) Collector follows these flows:

 **MacOS and Linux Host metrics:**